Audi RS 7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi RS 7 are $1,624 a year including full coverage.
-Comprehensive costs approximately $366 each year, collision insurance costs $626, and liability costs $474.
-Liability-only coverage costs as little as $522 a year, and high-risk coverage costs around $3,514.
-Teenage drivers pay the highest rates at up to $5,986 a year.
+The average insurance rates for an Audi RS 7 are $1,624 a year with full coverage.
+Comprehensive costs around $366 a year, collision costs $626, and liability is estimated at $474.
+Liability-only coverage costs approximately $522 a year, with high-risk coverage costing around $3,514.
+Teen drivers cost the most to insure at $5,986 a year or more.

 Average premium for full coverage: $1,624

-Rate estimates include $500 deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 U.S. states and RS 7 models.
+These estimates include $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and RS 7 trim levels.

-For the average driver, Audi RS 7 insurance prices range from as low as $522 for the bare minimum liability coverage to a high rate of $3,514 for a high-risk insurance policy.
+For a driver in their 40's, Audi RS 7 insurance rates go from as low as $522 for a discount liability-only rate to a high of $3,514 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.